Kactaceapengu/Casaeval/README.md

 These evaluation scripts compare Casanovo predictions with database predictions, enhancing data interpretation in mass spectrometry experiments for each measurement.
 Additionally, Casaeval evaluates unmatched peptide annotations of unknown spectra based on their Casanovo prediction scores, saving those with high mean scores exceeding a specified threshold.
 With seamless integration, Casaeval adds predictions directly to .mgf files, simplifying the analysis process for users.

+**Installation:** Download dist folder, navigate into it and execute "pip install casaeval-0.0.1-py3-none-any.whl".